-The Accounting Officer considers how the Academy Trust's use of its resources has provided good value for money during each Academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
+The Accounting Officer in post up to 31 August 2022 considered how the Academy Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
 The Accounting Officer for the Academy Trust has delivered improved value for money during the year by:

-- PiXL membership and increased use of PiXL resources throughout the school have enabled gaps in learning to be identified and addressed resulting in accelerated progress; - Developing and resourcing the curriculum to ensure a broad, balanced relevant curriculum that motivates the pupils and maximises learning opportunities; - Creating Safe Systems of working to ensure that pupils, staff, parents and the wider community are as safe from COVID-19 in school as we can possibly make it; - Developing safe, secure, high quality online learning during the period of school closure and for pupils who are self-isolating due to Covid; - Ensuring that disadvantaged pupils have access to high quality resources to support their learning at home, including books and technology; - Improving the infrastructure and hardware within school; and - Providing wellbeing support in school for pupils who have been negatively affected by the pandemic.
+- PiXL membership and increased use of PiXL resources throughout the school have enabled gaps in learning to be identified and addressed, through 1-1, in small group and whole class teaching; resulting in accelerated progress; - Prioritising staff professional development to further enhance the quality of teaching and leadership potential; - Further developing and resourcing the curriculum to ensure a broad, balanced relevant curriculum that motivates the pupils and maximises learning opportunities; - Creating Safe Systems of working to ensure that pupils, staff, parents and the wider community are as safe from Covid-19 in school as we can possibly make it; - Providing increased levels of wellbeing support in school for pupils who have been negatively affected by the pandemic; and - Creating a 'Peace Area' which enhances the environment and exemplifies the school values.